Raffabello/sveltekit-with-sass/README.md

 That's what I said ...
 I was blown away by Sass.<br>
 <br>
 But then I hit a concrete wall, because I asked myself:<br>
->"Can I code in Sass directly, without operational overhead?" <br>
+>"Can I code in Sass directly?" <br>

-And when I found that the answer was "Nyes", I just started bumping my head to the wall.
+And when I found that the answer was "Nyes", I just started banging my head to the wall.

-Finally, after some back and forth in my head, I found an answer to this question, and now I am happily using SCSS in my projects🥳.
+Finally, after walking back and forth for a while, I found an answer the question.
+Finally, now, I can use Sass directly in Sveltekit.

 ## Purpose

-<u>I created this small tutorial to help you start right away, without any guessing, developing in Sass in your **sveltekit** project.</u>
+<u>I created this small tutorial to help you start right away, without any guessing, developing in Sass in your **sveltekit** projects.</u>

 ## Set your project name